What Is A Guitar Playthrough Video?

 This approach to teaching guitar isn’t a new thing, if anything we’re pretty late to the party, but our delivery is where we excel.
 All of our videos feature 3 separate camera angles (picking hand, fret board and wide shot) presented in glorious HD.
 These angles provide you with all the information you need to be able to play the songs of your favourite bands correctly, with all the subtleties and embellishments no tab book could ever give you.
 We’ve even got a speed selection tool, giving you free reign to slow down the video, allowing you to learn at your own pace.
 Lovely stuff!

-Check out the 3 camera angles for yourself, click here for our 5 free online guitar lessons
+Check out the 3 camera angles for yourself, JOIN PLAYIT NOW for just £7.99/month

 Why should you learn from guitar playthroughs?

 Our Playit guitar playthroughs are brought to you direct from the bands themselves.
 Hear the stories, technique secrets and rig rundowns to achieve the perfect sound, straight from the horse's mouth.
 100% authentic and perfectly delivered.